Our Coaching Staff would like to welcome you to the Temecula Swim Club! Below are biographies of our staff, as well as some of their accomplishments.

 All TMEC coaches are background checked through USA Swimming’s Coaches Background Check system, and all have current certifications in American Red Cross First Aid, CPR, and Coaches Safety Training.

-Carol Wilson and Jenn Beech are current members of the American Swim Coaches Association (ASCA.)
+Jenn Beech is a current members of the American Swim Coaches Association (ASCA.)

 We are here to support your needs.